GlacierProtocol/glacierprotocol.github.io/_docs/overview/multi-signature-security.md

 * **Signatory reliability**: A signatory may fail to store the key securely.
 * **Signatory safety**: Signatories may be exposed to the risk of targeted physical theft.

-For distributed custody, we recommend a 2-of-5 withdrawal policy.
-The extra key (5 keys, rather than the recommended
-4 keys in Option 1) is recommended since you have less control over whether a signatory effectively protects their key against theft or loss

-If you have estate planning arrangements which you are confident will allow your agents to access the keys in your custody when needed, you should be fine with 4 keys instead of 5 (two keys going to trusted signatories rather than three).
+Thorough estate planning arrangements, which allow executors to access the keys if necessary, will allow the policy to be reduced from 2-of-5 to 2-of-4.
+Two keys should be issued to trusted signatories rather than three.

-Make sure your executors and signatories know to get in touch with each other when needed.
+Whether 2-of-5 or 2-of-4, each signatory should be able to communicate with each other when needed.